workkkfor2012/gemini-coder/README.md

 100% free and open source non-agentic coding tool for AI-assisted programming.
 Designed for accuracy and cost efficiency.

 🧩 Built for VS Code and its derivatives (Cursor, Windsurf, VSCodium, etc.) \
-🙋 Created by an independent developer \
+🙋 Created by an independent developer
-☕️ Backed by donations

 **Guiding principles:**